ovrclk/akash-wallet-handler/README.md

 cd akash-wallet-handler
 ./menu.sh
 ```

+# Deploy on Akash

+The fastest way to deploy an SDL file on Akash is to use the Deploy menu inside the application.
+The easiest way is with an AppImage provided by Akashlytics.
+Select `Deploy > Akashlytics UI` and follow the instructions to deploy your first application on Akash.
+After that, you can continue to use the akash-wallet-handler to send/receive transactions and additionally deploy applications manually using `Deploy > Awesome Akash`.

 # Support and Documentation

 If you need help or want to request changes please contact the team in Discord or create an issue here on github.